CosmWasm/docs-deprecated/dev-academy/capture-the-flag/01-intro.md

 # Riddles

-In the past two documents, we saw interaction with a smart contract, now we will dive into mastery of Cosmos SDK client usage.
+In the past two documents, we saw interaction with a smart contract.
+Now, we will dive into mastery of Cosmos SDK client usage.

-This part will be more about you learning to find your way around in code, discord rather than me telling you what to do.
+You will solve some puzzles using CosmWasm and Cosmos SDK.

-You will solve puzzles using CosmWasm and Cosmos SDK client skills.
+This part will be more about you learning to find your own way around (using the code and the discord).

-Down below, you will see cues.
-These will lead you to a voucher code at the end that proves you solved the riddle.
+Down below, you will see clues.
+These clues will lead you to a "voucher code" at the end that proves you solved the riddle.

 You can find hints for solving these riddles on the next [page](02-hints.md).